 In the MOVES2010 ammonia rate analysis, second-by-second ammonia emissions were analyzed from a chassis dynamometer study conducted by CE-CERT.
 The study showed a strong correlation of ammonia emissions with vehicle specific power, with higher ammonia emissions produced at high power.
-92 These results have been reported in other studies as well.
-89,99
+90, 87,97

 The University of Denver remote sensing device data provide single measurements from each vehicle.
 Using the vehicle speed and acceleration, we can estimate the vehicle specific power and the MOVES operating mode for each vehicle measurement.
 However, the data has limitations in estimating emissions by operating mode.
 The measurements at each campaign are made at a single location - for the University of Denver the data are captured on a freeway onramp, and thus only a limited range of vehicle speeds and accelerations are captured.
 Additionally, each vehicle is only measured at one operating condition.
+In general, the campaigns focus on locations that allow for a low/medium acceleration mode, but in some years, there were exceptional situations (e.g. traffic lights not working) that changed this pattern, as summarized in the "Mean VSP" column of Table 6-2 and detailed in the articles and reports stored in the FEAT archive.95

-However, the measured vehicle emissions are likely a function of the vehicle operation before it is measured.
+In addition, the measured vehicle emissions are likely a function of the vehicle operation before it is measured.
 As such, there is an uncorrected delay between the time the measured vehicle emissions were formed in the engine and the time at which the vehicle speed and acceleration is measured.
-For these reasons, previous analysis has shown that remote-sensing data has a weaker relationship with vehicle specific power compared to laboratory or portable emission measurement system (PEMS) which measure tailpipe exhaust emissions and vehicle operation simultaneously across a large range of vehicle operation for each vehicle.
+For these reasons, previous analysis has shown that remote-sensing data has a weaker relationship with vehicle specific power compared to laboratory or portable emission measurement system (PEMS) which measure tailpipe exhaust emissions and vehicle operation simultaneously across a large range of vehicle operation for each vehicle.98

 Despite the limited vehicle operating conditions sampled from single roadside location, researchers have shown that fuel-based measurements from a single location can be representative of area-wide emission rates for HC, NO, and CO, with bias less than 30%.
 The bias can be minimized if the distribution of vehicle specific power is similar at the RSD location and area-wide vehicle operation.
-101 In the NO_X evaluation effort, the University of Denver RSD locations could have less aggressive driving than is modeled for national average driving, which can lead to significant differences in NO_X measured and modeled emissions rates.
-102,103 Despite these potential limitations on the representativeness of the operating conditions, we chose to use the University of Denver remote sensing data in MOVES because it is the most robust data set available and the fuel-based rates from multiple locations compare well with tunnel and onroad measurements made at locations throughout the US.87
+99 In the NO_X evaluation effort, the University of Denver RSD locations could have less aggressive driving than is modeled for national average driving, which can lead to significant differences in NO_X measured and modeled emissions rates. ^{100,101} Despite these potential limitations on the representativeness of the operating conditions, we chose to use the University of Denver remote sensing data in MOVES because it is the most robust data set available and the fuel-based rates from multiple locations compare well with tunnel and onroad measurements made at locations throughout the US.
+85

-To estimate operating-mode specific ammonia emission rates using the remote-sensing data, we multiplied the fuel-specific emission rates estimated in the Section 6.1.2.4 by model year group, and age $(\overline{FER}{MY,age})$ by the MOVES3 fuel-consumption rates by model year and operating mode $(Fuel\ Rates{MY,op})$ as shown in Equation 6-7.
+To estimate operating-mode specific ammonia emission rates using the remote-sensing data, we multiplied the fuel-specific emission rates estimated in the Section 6.1.2.4 by model year group, and age $(\overline{FER}{MY,age})$ by the MOVES3.R1 fuel-consumption rates by model year and operating mode $(Fuel\ Rates{MY,op})$ as shown in Equation 6-7.